bobleesj/learn-swift-with-bob/Bluetooth_Low_Energy.md

 If instead you specify the write type as `CBCharacteristicWriteWithoutResponse`, the write operation is performed as best-effort, and delivery is neither guarantteed nor reported.
 The peripheral does not call the delegate method.

+# Core Bluetooth Background Processing for iOS Apps
+By default, Core Bluetooth tasks on both the central and peripheral side are disabled while your app is in the background or in a suspended state.
+But, you can declare your app to support the Core Bluetooth background execution modes.
+Of course, it can't run forever.
+The system may have to terminate to free up memory.

+However, you can warn your user when you are about to go to the suspended state

+`CBConnectPeripheralOptionNotifyOnConnectionKey`—Include this key if you want the system to display an alert for a given peripheral if the app is suspended when a successful connection is made.

+`CBConnectPeripheralOptionNotifyOnDisconnectionKey`—Include this key if you want the system to display a disconnection alert for a given peripheral if the app is suspended at the time of the disconnection.

+`CBConnectPeripheralOptionNotifyOnNotificationKey`—Include this key if you want the system to display an alert for all notifications received from a given peripheral if the app is suspended at the time

+## Core Bluetooth Background Execution Modes
+If your app needs to run in background to perform certain Bluetooth-related tasks, you must declare in `Info.plist` You add `UIBackgroundModes` key and setting the key's value to an array containing one of the followings

+`bluetooth-central`—The app communicates with Bluetooth low energy peripherals using the Core Bluetooth framework.
+`bluetooth-peripheral`—The app shares data using the Core Bluetooth framework.

+### The bluetooth-central Background Execution Mode
+Now, the Core Bluetooth framework allows your app to run in the background to perfrom certain Bluetooth-related tasks.
+While you are in the background, you can still discover and connect to peripherals and explore and interact with peripheral data.
+The system also wakes up your app when any of `CBCentralManagerDelegate` or `CBPeripheralDelegate` delegate mthods are invoked.
+These are used for when a connection is made/lost, when your app receives updated characteristic values.

+However, still you are performing many bluetooth related tasks, it's different from scanning for peripherals in the foreground.
+For example, in the back ground, The `CBCentralManagerScanOptionAllowDuplicatesKey` scan option key is ignored, multiple discoveries of an advertising peripheral are coalesced into a single discovery event.
+Second, if all apps are scanning for peripherals are in the background, ther interval at which your central devcie scans for advertising packets increases, thus slowing down discovering advertising peripherals.
+These changes help minimizing battery and radio usage.

+## Use Background Execution Modes Wisely
+ 1. App should be session based and provide an interface that allows the user to decide when to start and stop the delivery of Bluetooth-related events.
+ 2. Upon being woken up, an app has around 10 seconds to complete a task.
+It should complete the task as fast as possible and allow itself to be suspended again.
+Apps that spend too much time executing in the background can be throttled back by the system or killed.

+## Performing Long-Term Actions in the Background
+Imagine you are developing a home security app for an iOS device that communicates with a door lock.
+The app and the lock interact to automatically lock the door when the user leaves home and unlock the door when the user returns -- all while in the background.
+When the user leaves home, the out of range causes the lock to be locked.